Computers and Electronics

 - Owned a block, performed timing analysis and reviewed power-related issues.
 Implemented corrections on multiple gated and ungated power domains, and worked on timing and clocking issues within multiple blocks and addressed design errors in RTL.
 Received Device Development Group’s weekly award for work on block progress.

 - Functioned as front line (pre-placement) expert for 50+ DRC rules checks (SDHC and tCIC checks).
 Performed Structural Design Health Checks (SDHCs) on various SoC device partitions using APR (Advanced Package Router) tools.
-Ran Synopsis ICC2 checkers and a proprietary clock simulation tool on physical clock routes on DDR, MEMS, and SoC designs; Fixed issues by correcting layout.
+Ran Synopsys ICC2 checkers and a proprietary clock simulation tool on physical clock routes on DDR, MEMS, and SoC designs; Fixed issues by correcting layout.

 - Owned 5 front-end to back-end RTL quality checks for SD collateral on all blocks within a subsystem, completed debug and communicated with team and experts to generate fixes.
 Ran and debugged RTL checks to ensure design quality (cross clock domains (CDC), clocks, reset, latency).